-Ministry of Social Development begins to sack unvaccinated staff
+'You wonder what's happening': Ministry of Social Development begins to sack unvaccinated staff

 Gill said the ministry constantly reviews advice from health officials in considering its health and safety risk assessment around Covid-19, including its impact on its Covid-19 vaccination policy.

-Prime Minister Jacinda Ardern has indicated that Government vaccine mandates - which cover health, education, corrections and others - will be scrapped when they are no longer needed.
+Prime Minister Jacinda Ardern has indicated that Government vaccine mandates - which cover health, education, Corrections and others - will be scrapped when they are no longer needed.

 A deadline has not been set, but Ardern has said that the strictest Covid settings will be eased after the Omicron peak.